 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.

-On successful completion of the course, students may wish to progress to higher level studies or the Foundation Degree in Sports Coaching.
+Progress is determined by how well you do in your academic studies.
 Alternatively students may seek employment within the sport and leisure sector.
-You will also be provided with information about scholarships to the United States while studying with the Academy.
+You will also be provided with information about scholarships in the United States while studying with the Academy.